 What to Do if You Are a Victim

-- Request your financial institution contact the institution that received the fraudulent funds.
+- Ask your financial institution to contact the institution that received the fraudulent funds.

-- Contact your local FBI office and report the incident.
+- Contact your local FBI field office and report the incident.

-You can find more detailed instructions in the FBI's Public Service Announcement.
+You can find more detailed instructions in the FBI’s most recent Public Service Announcement on Business Email Compromise (Alert I-091124-PSA, “Business Email Compromise: The $55 Billion Scam”).

 Want to learn more about how to protect yourself from Business Email Compromise scams?
 In Part 3, we’ll go over a few best practices, so check back soon!